KR-Labs/krl-model-zoo/README.md

 from krl_models import STLAnomalyModel import pandas as pd

-# Use your own data
+# Use your Rown data
 data = pd.read_csv('your_data.csv')

 # Apply models